projectfluent/fluent/guide.rst

 ::

-    brand-name =
+    brand-name = {
        *[nominative] Aurora
         [genitive] Aurore
         [dative] Aurori
         [accusative] Auroro
         [locative] Aurori
         [instrumental] Auroro

-    about-old = O brskalniku { brand-nam }
+    }

     about = O { brand-name[locative] }

-As we stated at the beginning of this guide, an entity primarely consist a string value.
-But there are cases, in which it makes sense to store multiple variants of the value.
-The ``brand-name`` example, in languages that use noun declension, may need to be declined when referred from other entities.
+As we stated at the beginning of this guide, messages primarely consist of string values.
+A single string value can have multiple branches, or variants, which are chosen based on the value of a selector.
+In some cases, however, we don't need any selector and instead just want to define multiple variants of the message and use them from within other messages.
+For instance. in languages that use noun declension, ``brand-name`` may need to be declined when referred to from other messages.

-Select expression, introduced in one of the previous chapters, does not provide a way to easily refer to a particular variant of the value from another entity.
-Instead, FTL lets you define traits, which are variants of the whole value that can be externally referred to using the ``key[trait]`` syntax.
+FTL lets you define variants without a selector.
+Think of them as facets of the same message.
+You can refer to them using the ``message[variant key]`` syntax.

 For instance, in many inflected languages (e.g. German, Finnish, Hungarian, all Slavic languages), the *about* preposition governs the grammatical case of the complement.
-It might be the accusative (German), ablative (Latin) or locative (Slavic languages).
-In Slovenian, the ideal string would inflect the noun, like so: *O Aurori*.
-However, since we want the name of the browser to be stored in the ``brand-name`` entity, we can't modify it.
+It might be the accusative (German), the ablative (Latin) or the locative (Slavic languages).
+The grammatical cases can be defined as variants without a selector and referred to from other messages, like the ``about`` message above.

-The work-around is to inflect an auxiliary noun complement, e.g. browser, to give *About the Aurora browser*.
-Needless to say, this ends up being long and often unnaturally-sounding to the native speakers.
-See ``about-old`` for the example in Slovenian.

-This problem can be easily solved by defining multiple variants of the ``brand-name`` entity, to match different grammatical cases of the noun.

 Storing Additional Information